 The most visited natural attraction is Wadi Rum, where the rock bridges, red sand dunes and canyons are breathtaking.

-But it’s a searing hot day and I have nothing to prove except a promise to myself to speak to a real Bedouin.
+I’m only visiting for the day, and it’s a searing hot one.
+I have nothing to prove except a promise to myself to speak to a real Bedouin.

 Fortunately, there’s a Bedouin tent at the foot of the cliff, where I sit cross-legged on the floor and drink mint tea in the shade.